 Wells Fargo Advisors Financial Network did not assist in the preparation of this report, and its accuracy and completeness are not guaranteed.
 The opinions expressed in this report are those of the author(s) and are not necessarily those of Wells Fargo Advisors Financial Network or its affiliates.
 The material has been prepared or is distributed solely for information purposes and is not a solicitation or an offer to buy any security or instrument or to participate in any trading strategy.
 Additional information is available upon request.

 All investing involves risks including the possible loss of principal invested.
-Asset allocation cannot eliminate the risk of fluctuating prices and uncertain returns.
+Past performance is not a guarantee of future results.